GlaivePro/Hidevara/README.md

 # Hidevara

+> Laravel 6.0 includes Ignition instad of whoops.
+Now the default error page no longer dumps your variables.
+Thus this package will not be updated for 6.0 at least for now.

 Laravel millipackage that hides your variables from getting dumped in the Whoops page when your app crashes.

 `Hidevara` is japonese for `hide the damn vars`.